directus/directus/docs/app/file-library.md

 - **Type** – The MIME type of the file, displayed in the App as a formatted media type.
 - **Dimensions** – (Images Only) The width and height of the image in pixels.
 - **Size** – The file-size the asset takes up within the storage adapter.
-- **Created** – The timestamp of when the file was uploaded to the project.
+- **Created** – The timestamp of when the file was uploaded to the Project.
-- **Owner** – The Directus user that uploaded the file to the project.
+- **Owner** – The Directus user that uploaded the file to the Project.
 - **Modified** – The timestamp of when the file was last modified.
-- **Edited By** – The Directus user that modified the file.
+- **Edited By** – The Directus user that modified the File.
-- **Folder** – The current parent folder that contains the file.
+- **Folder** – The current parent folder that contains the File.
-- **Metadata** – Metadata JSON dump of the file's EXIF, IPTC, and ICC information.
+- **Metadata** – Metadata JSON dump of the File's EXIF, IPTC, and ICC information.

-## Editing an Image
+## Edit an Image

 On the File Details page, click <span mi btn sec>tune</span> to open an image editor for rotating, cropping, or mirroring the file.